Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory I: Reflection coefficients: Asymptotic expansions: class one Whittaker functions, Gaussian Multiplicative Chaos measures and Toda Vertex Operators

 The parameter $\gamma\in(0,\sqrt 2)$ that enters the definition of the GMC corresponds to the so-called \emph{coupling constant} of Toda CFTs.
 Toda CFTs depend as well on the so-called cosmological constants $\mu_1,\cdots,\mu_r>0$.
 The \emph{background charge} $Q$ is also key in their studies; it is an element of $\mathfrak a$ defined as

 where recall that $\rho$ is the Weyl vector of $\mathfrak g$, and $\rho^\vee$ is defined as the half-sum of \emph{dual} positive roots.
 For future convenience we also consider the reflection group generated by the reflections associated to the simple roots but centered at $Q$.
-More precisely for $s\in W$ we set Within the probabilistic framework of Toda CFT, the primary fields admit a probabilistic expression involving the GMC measures introduced above.
-Namely when $\alpha-Q$ belongs to the negative Weyl chamber $\mathcal{C}_-$ these can be defined by setting
+More precisely for $s\in W$ we set